Oops and Daisies

 Plan ahead… far, far, far ahead

-I think I had this picture in my head that we’d close, the renovation work would start immediately and it would all magically be done by the time we needed to move from our apartment at the end of May, a whopping 6 weeks….
+I think I had this picture in my head that we’d close, the renovation work would start immediately and it would all magically be done by the time we needed to move from our apartment at the end of May, a whopping 6 weeks.
 I’m laughing at myself now, because six weeks is nothing in the world of home construction.

 Since we hadn’t originally planned on doing so much renovation work when we were looking at buying, there were SO many things I hadn’t considered.
 We hadn’t thought about the type of flooring (the style/look) we wanted, or even the type of oven/stove.
 If you think there is ever going to be a time you’ll be doing renovations, go start pinning some ideas to Pinterest.
 Even if it’s years down the road.
 Even if you’re still saving.
 Even if you’re just dreaming of buying.
 Seriously.
 It’ll make the decision process a whole lot easier.
-(Bonus: it’ll be a vision board in the meantime).
+(Bonus: it’ll be on your vision board in the meantime).

 We’re still doing work in the kitchen, but it still stuns me seeing how far its come… there used to be a door where the oven is now!